A list of CME programs available through AAPA and its partners

 AAPA and ASRT are bringing you a 40-hour online CME course on fluoroscopy and ionizing radiation.
 This is a test-prep course for PAs in Massachusetts and Connecticut who have to complete this course to take the American Registry of Radiological Technologists (ARRT) fluoroscopy exam.
 It's also an excellent CME course for PAs whose institutions require additional education in ionizing radiation and fluoroscopy to maintain their privileges.
 Learn more.

 Whether you're new to orthopaedics or a seasoned PA interested in learning the most current techniques and findings in orthopaedic medicine, this course is for you.
-New topics this year include adult trauma management including hands, fingers, pelvis, femur; common pediatric injuries; and multiple small break-out sessions with specific topic focus.
+New topics this year include adult trauma management, common pediatric injuries and multiple break-out sessions with specific topics of focus.
 Learn more.

 This home study, CME and board preparation program is available in print, CD and online.
 It covers more than 45 different topic categories to help you study and pass PANCE/PANRE.
 Guaranteed or your money back!
 60 hours of AAFP-prescribed CME (NCCPA accepts AAFP-prescribed CME to fulfill Category 1 requirements).

-Hepatitis C virus (HCV) infection and treatment is one of the more complicated and misunderstood areas in medicine for both patients and clinicians.
-This point-of-care guide (PDF) will help you care for and effectively communicate with your patients from screening to diagnosis to treatment recommendations and management.
+point-of-care guide (PDF) that will help you care for and effectively communicate with your patients from screening to diagnosis to treatment recommendations and management.
 This guide was written with a patient-centered approach with easy-to-access reference charts, patient check-off lists that can be printed to review with patients, and recommendations at all treatment milestones for HCV patients.
 This book is for PAs working in primary care, GI/hepatology or infectious disease.